ErikaJacobs/Personal-Website/content/post/Harry Potter and the Learning of WordCloud/index.md

 - How do you change the color of the font?
 - Since changing font color needs a color map, how can one be created?
 - How do I get my word cloud to take a particular shape?
-- Okay.Why isn't my word cloud taking the shape it's supposed to?
+- Why isn't my word cloud taking the shape it's supposed to?
 - This word cloud looks lack luster.
 What if I want a background other than a solid color?

 So.how were all of these questions answered?